idandiv/group6/README.md

 3. *Login*: Log in with username and password.
 4. *Viewing Hiking Trails*: Search or view recommended trails.
 5. *Catalog*: Browse through recommended hiking trails.
+6. *Contct Us*: Send an text to contact us.
-6. *About Page*: Learn more about the website.
+7. *About Page*: Learn more about the website.
-7. *Profile Page*: View and manage profile information.
+8. *Profile Page*: View and manage profile information.
-8. *Reviews Page*: Read and add reviews for different hiking trails.
+9. *Reviews Page*: Read and add reviews for different hiking trails.

 ## Screenshots
 ### Home Page